Wandalen/wTools/module/core/interval_adapter/Readme.md

   println!( "Do something with this {:?} .. {:?} interval", interval.left(), interval.right() );
 }

+// Iterable/bound interval from tuple.
 f1( ( Bound::Included( 0 ), Bound::Included( 3 ) ).into_interval() );
+// Non-iterable/unbound interval from tuple.
 f1( ( Bound::Included( 0 ), Bound::Unbounded ).into_interval() );
+// Non-iterable/unbound interval from `core::ops::RangeFrom`.
 f1( 0.. );
+// Non-iterable/unbound interval from `core::ops::RangeFull`
+// what is ( -Infinity .. +Infinity ).
 f1( .. );

 ```